-PetSafe[®] Stubborn Dog In-Ground Fence[TM]

-Operating and Training Guide
+PetSafe[®] Deluxe In-Ground Radio Fence[TM] Operating and Training Guide

-Please read this entire guide before beginning.
+Please read this entire guide before beginning

-Thank you for choosing PetSafe[®], the best selling brand of electronic training solutions in the world.
-Our mission is to be the most trusted brand in the pet ownership experience.
-We want to ensure your pet's safety by providing you with the tools and techniques to successfully train your pet.
+Thank you for choosing PetSafe[®], the #1 selling brand of electronic training solutions in the world.
+Our mission is to ensure your pet's safety by providing you the tools and techniques to successfully train your pet.
 If you have any questions, please contact the Customer Care Center at 1-800-732-2677 or visit our website at www.petsafe.net.